 In the case of Hindolveston, the Parish Council normally meets in the Millennium Pavilion at 7.30 pm on the third Thursday of the month except in August and December.
 Members of the public and press are always welcome and time is set aside in the meeting to allow external input, not just from the public but also the local District Councillor and County Councillor if they are able to attend.
 Meetings are conducted in accordance with the Hindolveston Parish Council Standing Orders that were adopted on 18th June 2015 and most recently updated in May 2018 (see Key Documentation).

-The list of meeting dates for 2017 is found here.
+The list of meeting dates is found here.